 Moreover, if your desired brand name coincides with that of a company that has already closed down or ceased to exist, ACRA may allow you to use the name of the shuttered business after a specific period of time has passed.
 If you wish to check on the status of a company, you can conduct a company search on ACRA’s records.

 Your company’s brand name can make or break your business.
 Therefore, it is essential for you to conduct a thorough company name search to guarantee that your company name will not fall short of ACRA’s requirements and your objectives as a business owner.

 Once you have decided your company’s name and it has been approved by ACRA, the next important step you should take is to incorporate your business.
 It is advisable to engage the services of a reliable service provider to ensure the registration process goes off without a hitch.

-At Ackenting Group, we understand that entrepreneurs are busy people, so we provide hassle-free incorporation services to help our clients set up their company reliably and efficiently.
+At Ackenting Group, we understand that entrepreneurs are busy people, so we provide hassle-free company incorporation services to help our clients set up their company reliably and efficiently.
 We have an experienced team of professionals who will go through every detail to ensure that your business satisfies every incorporation requirement.
 And with the relevant documentation, we can assist in incorporating your business within an hour.